2018ik/2018ik.github.io/_wiki/nourishing.markdown

 **Nourishing** (and cherishing) is the second step of the God-ordained way, and follows begetting.
 This is according to the Biblical principle of bearing remaining fruit.

 Nourishing the new believers involves educating them spiritually with the loving care of God.
+During this time, they should learn about the crucial practices of the Christian life, such as reading the Bible, praying, having morning revival, and attending the meetings.
+During this time, the focus should be on feeding, not on correction.

 ## Biblical Basis